-A tornado warning indicates a tornado has been sighted or is spotted on radar.
+A tornado warning indicates a tornado is happening or imminent risk of happening.
+A tornado has been sighted, or indicated on radar.
 Listen for local weather forecasts so that you know if you will be affected.
 You should be prepared to take cover immediately.